DOGGY DAY CARE

 Special circumstances such as holidays, changes at work and illnesses will be taken into consideration and reviewed on an individual basis.

-If a dog has not been present at daycare in over two weeks and none of the special circumstances apply, they will then be required to attend a 2 hour reassessment before being able to book in for a longer duration.
+If a dog has not been present at daycare in over two weeks and none of the special circumstances apply, they will then be required to attend a reassessment in order to reactivate their registration.

 Our daycare would not be suitable for one-off or irregular ad hoc bookings.